 The rules detailed above apply to individual investors.
 The CGT is different for companies and trusts.

-Investors who purchased their properties before 1990 face a different situation.
+Investors who purchased their properties before 1990 also face a different situation.
 They must use a different calculation for the cost base.
-The same applies for non-residential properties.
+The same applies for non-residential investment properties.